-The decisions you need to make when landscaping need to take into account a number of things, all of these may positively or negatively affect the total outcome of your proposed project.
-It’s important that we know what these considerations are so that you can make an informed decision on the landscaping projects that you’re thinking of pursuing.
+The decisions you need to make when landscaping need to take into account several things, all of which may positively or negatively affect the total outcome of your proposed project.
+We must know what these considerations are so that you can make an informed decision on the landscaping projects that you’re thinking of pursuing.
 Below, we’ll detail the biggest consideration you should have when doing landscaping: Is this landscaping project meant to satisfy you, or is it an investment for a future sale?
 After that, we’ll talk about the different parts of a landscaping project that need to be considered when thinking about a project that aims to increase your home’s marketability and value.

-Is this Landscaping Project for you, or for Your Future Buyer?
+Is this Landscaping Project for you, or Your Future Buyer?

 Thinking like a Buyer

-Adding high end landscaping features like pools and curated gardens will definitely raise the overall property value of your home.
+Adding high-end landscaping features like pools and curated gardens will raise the overall property value of your home.
 But there is an important distinction when it comes to assessing the value of your house.
-There is a difference between its physical value, as in how much in actual dollars your entire home with the landscaping could sell for, and it’s salability or how attractive your property will be for potential buyers.
-Now while there’s always those few buyers who are willing to buy your home as is for the most you can sell it for, more often than not, a buyer will have their own needs when they look at listings.
+There is a difference between its physical value, as in how much in actual dollars your entire home with the landscaping could sell for, and its salability or how attractive your property will be for potential buyers.
+Now while there are always those few buyers who are willing to buy your home as-is for the most you can sell it for, more often than not, a buyer will have their own needs when they look at listings.